patrick14796/Sprint1/README.md

 * [Team_members](#Team_Members)

 # General info
-sprint1 in Software Project Management Course
+sprint1 in Software Project Management Course.

 In this Sprint we have developed a skeleton To our Future site.